Langhorne Creek Football Club: Notable former players

-Matt Roberts became the first Langhorne Creek player to be drafted to the AFL when he was selected by the Sydney Swans with pick 34 in the 2021 AFL draft.
+Matthew Roberts became the first Langhorne Creek player to be drafted to the AFL when he was selected by the Sydney Swans with pick 34 in the 2021 AFL draft.
 He made his AFL debut for the Swans on 27 May 2022 in their Round 11 match against Richmond at the SCG.
 Matt was a talented junior player for Langhorne Creek and played in the club's 2018 GSFL A Grade Grand Final win at just 15 years of age.

 Paralympian and world record holder Michael Roeger played junior football for Langhorne Creek from the late 1990s through to 2005.
 His final match for the club before leaving the game to focus on athletics was the 2005 Senior Colts grand final win.
 Despite living in Canberra where he has a scholarship with the Australian Institute of Sport, Roeger remains a passionate supporter of the Hawks.

 Grant Bartholamaeus started his junior football for Langhorne Creek before his family moved to Forbes, NSW when he was 12 years old.
 He later went on to play VFL football for the Sydney Swans.
 He played 4 league matches for the Swans from 1986 to 1987.

 Ben Warren played junior football for Langhorne Creek from the late 1980s through to 1999 before a season of A Grade football for the Hawks in 2000.
 He joined South Adelaide Football Club in 2001 and went on to play 163 league games for the Panthers and kick 345 goals from 2001 to 2010.
 Warren returned to Langhorne Creek in 2011 to captain the Hawks to an A Grade premiership.
 In 2012 he joined Norwood Football Club and played two seasons for the Redlegs and won back-to-back SANFL premierships before announcing his retirement.
 He was appointed coach of Norwood ahead of the 2014 season and guided the Redlegs to their third straight premiership in his debut season as coach.
 Warren remained coach until the end of the 2016 season.
 Following his time at Norwood, Warren returned to Langhorne Creek as a player and was a member of the 2018 premiership team.